yugabyte/yugabyte-db/docs/content/latest/secure/authentication/client-authentication.md

 showAsideToc: true
 ---

-YugabyteDB client authentication for YSQL manages access control for primarily for remote clients.
+YugabyteDB fine-grained authentication for YSQL manages access control for primarily for remote clients.
 By default, client authentication is restricted to localhost connections.
 The two

-This client authentication is managed in YugabyteDB by the YB-TServer's configuration flag [`--ysql_hba_conf`](../../admin/yb-tserver#ysql-hba-conf), which works similar to the `pg_hb.conf` file in PostgreSQL.
+This client authentication is managed in YugabyteDB by the YB-TServer's configuration flag [`--ysql_hba_conf`](../../reference/configuration/yb-tserver#ysql-hba-conf), which works similar to the `pg_hb.conf` file in PostgreSQL.
 The settings include records that specify allowed connection types, users, client IP addresses, and the authentication method.

 The default setting for `listen_addresses` in YugabyteDB accepts connections only from `localhost`.
 To allow remote connections, you must add client authentication records to the YB-TServer `==ysql_hba_conf` configuration settings.